The Cinder Path: Plot summary

-On learning Nellie has tried to commit suicide because he ignored her, Charlie realises he loves her and makes plans to, in time, divorce Victoria and marry her.
+On learning Nellie has tried to commit suicide because he ignored her, Charlie realises he loves her and makes plans to marry her in time, after first divorcing Victoria.
 Soon after, he is deployed to France and, at the dock, sees Arthur among the injured, having lost an arm and both legs.
 During a push into a German trench, Charlie ends up in charge of a small group of men including Slater.
 When his old enemy taunts him for 'buying' a commission with his wife's whoredom, Charlie shoots him dead in a rage, but since Slater's rifle was moving towards him at the time, it is later ruled self-defence.
 Slater's family are told he died bravely in battle and Charlie is commended for getting the rest of the men back safely.

 Towards the end of the war, Charlie suffers shrapnel injuries and wakes in hospital.
 A large chunk is lodged close to his heart: If it moves away from it, it can be removed, but it could move into it and kill him.
 Betty visits and says Wetherby is no longer her beau.
 She produces a document, which she convinces Charlie to sign, saying his signature is needed for authorisation now he's back in the country.
 Nellie comes to see him and mentions Victoria is planning to marry Smith.
 Charlie visits Arthur, who survived his wounds and who reveals he has been told by Polly that the farm has been sold.

 Charlie rushes home to find Betty has sold the farm's furniture and livestock and fled with the money, with the paper he signed in hospital giving her authorisation.
 Nellie promises to sell her house to help rebuild the farm.
 She and Charlie consummate their relationship in the old hayloft causing the shrapnel to move away from his heart and leaving him hopeful for the future.